-This page is continued from Types of Property:
+This page is continued from Property:

 1. Any movable or intangible thing that is subject to ownership and not classified as real property. — aka personality; personal estate; movable estate; (in plural) things personal.